MJRidder/Ridder-Muziek-Service/README.md

 ## (Un)fixed bugs
 ### #id tag in HTML
-For quite some time I could not get the NAV bar work correctly.
-Whether it was the overall formatting, not being able to get the "burger icon" to contain all the #menu items or to have the menu spread out over the NAV bar on larger screens.
+For quite some time I could not get the NAV bar to work correctly.
+Whether it was the overall formatting; not being able to get the "burger icon" to contain all the #menu items; or to have the menu spread out over the NAV bar on larger screens.
 It took me a few days to finally realise that I unfortunately made a mistake in my HTML ID element.
 Adding "< ul #id="menu" >" instead of adding "< ul id="menu" >" without the hashtag.
 Clearly unconsciously thinking still in the CSS formatting when writing my HTML coding.

 ### Main two call to action buttons (homepage - teaching/conducting buttons)
 As the two main items of this website is linking visitors looking for a music teacher or a stand-in conductor with Bert Ridder, it was important to have something interactive that drew the eye the moment when entering the website.
 These were the call to action buttons on the homepage.
 Initially however I was unable to make the full button clickable, ending up with a clickable cover text on a picture, rather then a full picture being clickable.

 I requested support from the Tutor function at Code institute to help me review the issue.
 There it appeared that I had my "< a >" element included in the "< div >" rather then the other way around (having the "< a >" element parent the "< div >").
 By switching these I managed make the buttons fully clickable.

+### hero-imaging not aligning with overlaying text/header
+For quite some time the hero images and the overlaying text/headers, did not align.
+I made many changes on the hero page tags (conducting-hero, teaching-hero, musician-hero), but I was often a little off (the transparent darkening of the overlaying text background, would go outside of the hero imago, or not fully cover it).
+I did Google searches for it and worked with ChatGPT to try to find an answer.

+Unfortunately neither could help me.
+What I found to be the issue in the end?
+In my excitement I added an extra "class" to the hero images.
+With the best intentions at the start, but with little useful impact in the end.
+As CSS was applied to it, it kept messing with other CSS rulings I put in.
+After removing the uneccessary "class-tag" the hero-image and the header-text matched up again.

 ## Deployment